Beliavsky/Fortran-tools-on-GitHub/README.md

 [fossil](https://github.com/nrwade0/Fossil): Fortran IDE designed in Python by someone eager to learn Fortran but in an easy and accessible way, by nrwade0

-[Modern-Fortran](https://github.com/eirik-kjonstad/modern-fortran-syntax): [Sublime Text](https://www.sublimetext.com/) language syntax for highlighting of Fortran code, by eirik-kjonstad.
+[Modern-Fortran](https://github.com/eirik-kjonstad/modern-fortran-syntax): language syntax for highlighting of Fortran code in [Sublime Text](https://www.sublimetext.com/), by eirik-kjonstad.
 It highlights modern Fortran (Fortran 90 and newer) and incorporates features introduced in Fortran 2003, 2008, and 2018.

 [vim](https://github.com/vim/vim): improved version of the UNIX editor Vi.
 Many new features have been added: multi-level undo, syntax highlighting, command line history, on-line help, spell checking, filename completion, block operations, script language, etc. Download [here](https://www.vim.org/download.php).